 Smokeless tobacco - stop smoking programs; Stop smoking techniques; Smoking cessation programs; Smoking cessation techniques

-The best programs combine many approaches.
-All smoking cessation programs need to target the fears and problems you have when quitting.
-They also need to provide ongoing support for staying away from tobacco.
+The best smoking cessation programs combine numerous approaches and target the fears and problems you have when quitting.
+They also provide ongoing support for staying away from tobacco.

 Be wary of programs that:

-- · Offer supplements or pills that are only available from the program
+- Offer supplements or pills that are only available through the program

-Telephone programs are often available nights and weekends.
-Trained counselors will help you decide which stop smoking aids to use.
-Choices may include medicines nicotine replacement therapy, and support programs or classes.
-They will help you set up a support network to help you quit.
+Telephone programs are often available on nights and weekends.
+Trained counselors will help you set up a support network for quitting and help you decide which stop smoking aids to use.
+Choices may include:

-Let your friends, family, and coworkers know of your plan to stop smoking and your quit date.
-It helps for people around you to be aware of what you're going through -- especially when you are grumpy.
+Let your friends, family, and coworkers know of your plans to stop smoking and your quit date.
+It helps for people around you to be aware of what you are going through, especially when you are grumpy.

 You may also want to seek out other types of support, such as:

-- · Nicotine Anonymous.
+- Nicotine Anonymous (nicotine-anonymous.org).
 This organization uses a similar approach as Alcoholics Anonymous.
 As part of this group, you will be asked to admit that you are powerless over your addiction to nicotine.
 Also, a sponsor is often available to help you get through urges to smoke.

 Programs may either have one-on-one sessions or group counseling.
 Some programs offer both.
-Programs should be run by a counselors trained to help people quit smoking.
+Programs should be run by counselors who are trained to help people quit smoking.

 Programs that provide more sessions or longer sessions have a better chance of success.
-The American Cancer Society recommends programs with the following:
+The American Cancer Society recommends programs with the following features:

-- · Each session lasts at least 15 - 30 minutes
+- Each session lasts at least 15 to 30 minutes.

-- · The program lasts at least 2 weeks -- longer is usually better
+- The program lasts at least 2 weeks, although longer is usually better.

 Internet-based programs are also becoming more available.
 These services send you personalized reminders using e-mail, texting, or other methods.